rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-rhel-and-centos.md

 ### Modify the sudoers file

 Another method of granting sudo permissions on a Linux server is to modify the **/etc/sudoers** file to include the desired user.
-This method provides direct control by user rather than by adding a user to a group.
+This method provides direct control by the user rather than by adding a user to a group.

 **Warning**: Editing the **/etc/sudoers** file might be destructive to the server, and the system might lock you out if there is any incorrect syntax in the file.
-Exercise caution when modifying this file.
+Exercise caution when you modify this file.

 To edit the **/etc/sudoers** file, we recommend that you use the `visudo` command.

-After you open the file, add the following line to the end of the file:
+After you open the file by using `visudo`, add the following line to the end of the file:

        <user> ALL=(ALL)		ALL